KUL-gmsa/gmsa-deltaiot/README.md

 Eclipse will compile the project using Maven.

-If you You can install [Spring Tools Suite](https://spring.io/tools).

-Alternatively, if you want to add the Spring tools to an existing Eclipse installation, you can add "Spring Tools 4 - For Spring Boot" from the Eclipse Marketplace.
+If you want, you can install [Spring Tools Suite](https://spring.io/tools) or add the Spring tools to an existing Eclipse installation by installing "Spring Tools 4 - For Spring Boot" from the Eclipse Marketplace.
+This is not necessary to view or compile the source code, but enables some additional development support.

 ## Using Docker

+In the root folder of the project, run

 `docker build -t gmsa-deltaiot .`